Giants vs. Cubs Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: +125)

-- J.D.
-Davis has 57 hits with 10 doubles, a triple, nine home runs and 24 walks.
-He has driven in 34 runs with one stolen base.
+- Thairo Estrada has put up 63 hits with 15 doubles, a triple, seven home runs and 11 walks.
+He has driven in 20 runs with 14 stolen bases.

-- Davis brings a seven-game streak with at least one hit into this contest.
-In his last 10 outings he is batting .343 with two doubles, a triple, seven walks and five RBI.
+- Estrada has picked up at least one hit in two straight games.
+In his last five games he is hitting .217 with three doubles, a home run, two walks and three RBI.

 |Opponent